 BMS and Another have also filed a suit before the Delhi High Court against Shilpa Medicare Limited ("SML") and another and our Company with similar allegation of infringement of the patent for the product Dasatinib.
 BMS has claimed that our Company is in violation of the DHC Orders by continuing to manufacture, sell and offer for sale the product Dasanat.
 BMS has claimed that our Company has approached SML to procure the Dasatinib in bulk for manufacture of Dasanat and that would lead to infringement of the patent held by BMS.
 BMS has sought for, inter alia, a permanent injunction restraining SML, our Company and another from making, selling, distribution, advertising, exporting or dealing with patent for Dasatinib, along with costs.
-SML had filed a special leave application before the Supreme Court against the DHC Orders claiming lack of jurisdiction, which the Supreme Court has admitted, and by its order dated March 18, 2016, the Supreme Court.
+SML had filed a special leave application before the Supreme Court against the DHC Orders claiming lack of jurisdiction, which the Supreme Court has admitted, and by its order dated March 18, 2016, the Supreme Court has stayed the proceedings before the Delhi High Court till the disposal of the matter before Supreme Court.
 The matter is pending.